microrack/microrack.org/README.md

 ### Deployment

 - **Preparation**: Ensure all changes are committed, including any version bumps or final adjustments needed for deployment.
-- **Deploy Command**: Run the deployment command to lint, test successfull build of your project and push all changes for deployment.
+- **Deploy Command**: Run the deployment command to lint, test successful build of your project and push all changes for deployment.
   ```bash
   npm run deploy
   ```